yonGO travel

 Cold Weather Wear - Principal of Layering

-A typical layer system consist of a first layer of thin thermal wear under your usual T-shirt and pants, followed by a thin sweater or thicker fleece.
+A typical layering system consist of a first layer of thin thermal wear under your usual T-shirt and pants, followed by a thin sweater or thicker fleece.
 The last layer would be the windproof jacket.
 As far as possible, windproof jacket should be breatheable which allows perspiration to pass through.
 To counter rains, I use the umbrella extensively instead of rainjackets.
 Additional layers can be used for more insulation.

-Synthetic thermals very lightweight with excellent insulation
+Synthetic thermals are very lightweight with excellent insulation

 Polartec fleece sweater / Breathable rain and wind jacket